Zac-AND-Digital/AND-Coding-Challenge_Text-In-Transit/README.md

 <b>Running (Default)</b>

+<b>Note: Due to the differences between terminals, OS's and ANSI oddness you might get extra characters in the outputs etc!</b>

 1. Download `AND-Coding-Challenge_Text-In-Transit.jar` from the releases page.
 2. In a terminal, navigate inside the folder where it downloaded to.
 3. Type `java -jar AND-Coding-Challenge_Text-In-Transit.jar` for the default output.